fluid-project/jira-to-11ty/src/issues/FLUID-4728.md

     {
       "author": "Justin Obara",
       "date": "2016-03-07T10:42:11.036-0500",
-      "body": "@@Neel Dalsania it's hard to tell from the screenshot.
+      "body": "Neel Dalsania it's hard to tell from the screenshot.
 Could you file a pull request with your changes?\n" }
   ]
 }